DHTMLX/docs-diagram/docs/api/diagram/scroll_event.md

 @short: fires when a diagram is being scrolled

 @params:
-- pos		object			the position of a scroll
+`pos: object` - the position of a scroll

 @example:
 var diagram = new dhx.Diagram("diagram_container", {